w3c/wai-curricula/intro.md

 * Lesson 1 "Stories of people with disabilities": demonstrates real examples of people with disabilities using assistive technologies and adaptive strategies to interact with the Web.
 * Lesson 2 "Diverse abilities, tools and barriers": introduces a broad variety of examples of different types of disabilities, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.
 * Lesson 3 "Assistive tools and adaptive strategies": provides more in-depth explanation of assistive technologies and adaptive strategies, and an opportunity for students to get more acquainted with some of them.
-* Lesson 4 "Principles of universal design": explains the basic principles of inclusive and universal design, to address people with different accessibility needs, temporary and situational limitations, and other benefits.
+* Lesson 4 "Principles of inclusive design": explains the basic principles of inclusive and inclusive design, to address people with different accessibility needs, temporary and situational limitations, and other benefits.

 **Note**: This is a suggested teaching outline to help achieve the learning outcomes.
 Instructors might choose to adapt the sequence of the lessons or their content according to the particular audience and context.